Anmol-Ghadia/YetAnotherECommerceSite/README.md

 ## TODO
+1) Add testing framework
-1) Add authentication middleware
+1) Add automated testing on github
 1) Add sample data to db
 1) Add log detials to text file
 1) Update db for cartitem when front end is updated
-1) Add middleware for authentication checks
 1) Display all cart items in the cart page
 1) Display total in the cart page
 1) Add a order now option on the cart page